arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 sudo poweroff
 ```

 The board performs a clean shutdown of the Debian system but automatically restarts shortly after.
-This behavior is built into the board's power management system and cannot be changed through software configuration alone.
+This behavior is built into the board's power management system.

-To safely power down your UNO Q for extended storage or when moving the board, you need to combine a proper Linux shutdown with timely power disconnection.
-The recommended approach is to use the following command:
+To safely power down your UNO Q for extended storage or when carrying the board, you need to use a proper Linux shutdown with timely power disconnection.
+You can use either the command-line method or the graphical interface in SBC mode.

+#### Command-Line Shutdown Method

+The recommended command-line approach is to use the following command:

 ```bash
 halt
 ```

-This stops all system processes and brings Linux to a safe state, allowing power to be removed without risk of file system corruption.
+It stops all system processes and brings Linux to a safe state, allowing power to be removed without risk of file system corruption.

 The safe shutdown procedure involves three steps.
 From the shell, whether accessed via SSH, ADB, or terminal in SBC mode, run the `halt` command: